 About The Author

 Bill Hager is an insurance and reinsurance expert and arbitrator.
-He is President of Insurance Metrics Corp. and also an elected member of the Florida House of Representatives, where he serves on the Insurance and other committees.
+He is President of Insurance Metrics Corp. and also a formally elected member of the Florida House of Representatives, where he served on the Insurance and other committees.

 Mr. Hager is a former Insurance Commissioner for the State of Iowa, and former President of NCCI, Inc., the nation’s largest workers’ compensation rate corporation.